 Reverse mortgages are products available to people age 62 or older that enable homeowners to convert a portion of the equity built up in their home into cash.
 Often, retirees turn to reverse mortgages to pay medical bills or to supplement their retirement income.
+Here are answers to some frequently asked questions about reverse mortgages:

 How do reverse mortgages work?